Crunch time ahead as PM hits the politics end of her Australia visit

 Geopolitics aside, all eyes will be on whether Albanese will come any closer to giving New Zealanders in Australia an easier pathway to citizenship, which would (among other things) prevent those with criminal convictions from being deported to New Zealand.

-As for issues New Zealanders are grappling with daily - Covid-19, inflation, productivity, the infrastructure deficit, etc - a group of new government ministers are due to meet with their counterparts in Australia to discuss such topics.
+As for issues New Zealanders are grappling with daily - Covid-19, inflation, productivity, the infrastructure deficit, etc - a group of government ministers are due to meet with their counterparts in Australia to discuss such topics.

 Developed countries responded similarly on the economic front to Covid-19 in 2020 and 2021.
 The question is, to what extent will they take similar paths as they try to support those most affected by inflation, while trying to curb inflation without killing the economy.